-Even disciplined children will be difficult once they reach sixteen.
-It is best to say little and wait for the storms to pass, before talking about them.
+Even disciplined children will find it difficult once they reach sixteen.
+It is best to say little and wait for the storms to pass before talking about them.
 Teens will also develop bold new ambitions, and you may need to rein in some of those gently to prevent your child from rushing off on some far-off mission.
 They are vulnerable at that age, and you should kindly remind them what is essential.
 They will listen, unlike those lacking discipline, which is one consolation.

-Raise your children to understand the importance of family, and why moving far away is not as productive and living close by.
-As your children leave the nest and start their own families, you will be there to help them, and they, you.
-You will enjoy grandchildren while you still have a few decades left, instead of waiting until you are an octogenarian.
-You will probably enjoy the coming of great-grandchildren too because your children did not delay having kids.
+Raise your children to understand the importance of family and why moving far away is not as productive as living close by.
+As your children leave the nest and start their own families, you will be there to help them and they, you.
+You will enjoy grandchildren while you still have a few decades left instead of waiting until you are an octogenarian.
+You will probably enjoy the coming of great-grandchildren, too, because your children did not delay having kids.
 If your children also raise their offspring with discipline, your family will be mighty – a nice change from skin-and-bones Western clans these days.

 Many family trees are missing ‘ghost kin’ as I call them – all the relatives who would be alive were it not for feminism.
-Take a family of seven, back in the 1960s, with two parents and five siblings.
-Normally the siblings would each produce between 3 or 5 children (say an average of 4) in their 20’s and 30’s.
-Those 20 grandchildren would produce another 80 children by the time they were in their 30’s.
-The family would now be 107 strong, including the first two parents, who would be in their 80’s or 90’s.
-At 85 they could boast about having 80 great-grandchildren.
+Take a family of seven back in the 1960s, with two parents and five siblings.
+Normally the siblings would each produce between 3 and 5 children (say an average of 4) in their 20s and 30s.
+Those 20 grandchildren would produce another 80 children by the time they were in their 30s.
+The family would now be 107 strong, including the first two parents, who would be in their 80s or 90s.
+At 85, they could boast about having 80 great-grandchildren.

 Enjoy raising your family, and I wish you the best of luck.